fuzzylogicxx/fuzzylogic/posts/ruthlessly-eliminating-layout-shift-on-netlify.com-by-zach-leatherman.md

 stringified object

 ## Setting context on the root

-We already know this technique from the likes of libraries like modernizr and performant font-loading approaches, but this article serves as a reminder
+We already know this technique from the likes of libraries like modernizr and performant font-loading approaches, but this article serves as a reminder.
+Note: we apply the class to the HTML element because at this early stage we can’t manipulate the element itself because it’s not yet in the DOM.

+…CSS already prepped to use this as a contextual selector for hiding the component.

 ## Handling the close button

+…

+> We use opacity to toggle the close button so that it doesn’t reflow the component when it’s enabled via JavaScript.

+I think what Zach’s saying is that the alternatives – inserting the button with JS, or toggling the `hidden` attribute or its CSS counterpart `display:none` - would affect geometry causing a reflow whereas contrast does not.

 I love that level of diligence!